antarctica/PolarRoute/doc/source/sections/Configuration.rst

 ##############

-The splitting_conditions section of the Configuration file determines how the CellBoxes that form the CellGrid will be sub-divided based on the homogeneity of the data points contained within to form a mesh of non-uniform spatial resolution.
+The splitting_conditions section of the Configuration file determines how the CellBoxes that form the Mesh will be sub-divided based on the homogeneity of the data points contained within to form a mesh of non-uniform spatial resolution.

 ::